warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

 ## 4. Compile the contract

-To compile the contract, run the following from the `hellow-world` directory:
+To compile the contract, run the following from the `hello-world` directory:

 ```bash
 cargo wasm